StefanoN98/SQL-Projects/01. DATA WAREHOUSE PROJECT/Scripts/Silver Layer/Load_&_Cleansing_crm_order_item.md

 | 10a6730b0b333e2b017dd139a0530f19   | 126,99               | 143,53                     |

-/* In these cases sometimes the custoemr paid more or less compared to the theoretical order price There are 2 situations:
+/* In these cases sometimes the customer paid more or less compared to the theoretical order price There are 2 situations:
    - order payment > actual transaction payment --> it means the customer used a coupon to reduce price
    - order payment < actual transaction payment --> it means the customer rpaid something more at teh customs /*